SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 The constructor expressions can be specified in/with various positions/statements in ABAP.
 In most of the following snippets, simple assignments are demonstrated.

 > **💡 Note**<br>
 > The following sections cover a selection.
 There are more constructor expressions used in the context of internal tables (e.g. for creating internal tables).
-Find more details in the [Constructor Expressions](05_Constructor_Expressions.md) ABAP cheat sheet.
+Find more details in the [Constructor Expressions](05_Constructor_Expressions.md) cheat sheet.

 #### VALUE Operator
 As mentioned above, table lines that are constructed inline as